bayesmendel/Fam3PRO_UI/README.md

 - `data-dictionary`: a starter directory which hold files for when a user downloads the data dictionary.
 Additional files are added upon download and then auto-deleted because they are specific to the user's session/download.
 A README is included which explains each permanent and temporary file in the directory.

+-  `download-pedigrees`: a starter directory which hold files for when a user downloads one or more pedigrees.
+Additional files are added upon download and then auto-deleted because they are specific to the user's session/download.
+A README is included which explains each permanent and temporary file in the directory.

+- `download-results`: a starter directory which hold files for when a user downloads the Fam3PRO results for a specific pedigree.
+Additional files are added upon download and then auto-deleted because they are specific to the user's session/download.
+A README is included which explains each permanent and temporary file in the directory.

 - `www`: contains all image files, a css style sheet, and all pedigreejs javascript code for the app.

 - `www/pedigreejs`: contains the following pedigreejs files: